Peter-Moller/host-info/Explanations.md

 * 1,920 km in copper
 * 2,100 – 2,850 km through optical fiber

+### Time spent in routers
+This is very hard to specify since it varies greatly depending on both the capacity of the routers and their load.
+Modern “core routers” have an enormous capacity, but are also quite expensive so they are not changed very often.
+The actual work differs: some just pass the packets between then while others also perform various forms of [traffic shaping](https://en.wikipedia.org/wiki/Traffic_shaping) in order to guarantee that “real time media” (voice and video) get priority over data that are not as urgent.

 ## The way of the data
 When two computers communicate, the traffic is chopped up in chunks called “packets”, each holding about half the text of a fully written A4 page (or US letter).
 These are “routed” over the Internet through boxes called, yes, “routers”.